 (Section scheduled to be repealed on January 1, 2024)

 1. The Department may refuse to issue or renew, or may revoke,

 suspend, place on probation, reprimand, or take other disciplinary or non-disciplinary

 action as the Department may deem appropriate, including imposing fines not to

 exceed $10,000 for each violation and the assessment of costs as provided for in Section 25.3 of this Act, with regard to any

 license or certificate for any one or combination of the following:

 A. Material misstatement in furnishing information to

 B. Violations of this Act, or of the rules adopted

-United States or any state or territory of the United States that is a felony or that is a misdemeanor, an essential element of which is dishonesty, or of any crime that is directly related to the practice of the profession.
+finding of guilt, jury verdict, or entry of judgment or by sentencing of any crime, including, but not limited to, convictions, preceding sentences of supervision, conditional discharge, or first offender probation, under the laws of any jurisdiction of the United States that is (i) a felony or (ii) a misdemeanor, an essential element of which is dishonesty, or that is directly related to the practice of the profession.